Commencement Date : May 2018 | Expand All

-Students with Polytechnic Diplomas, Kaplan Diplomas and Murdoch University-recognised Private Diplomas will be given 8 exemptions and gain entry to Year 2 of the programme.
-They can complete the course in 16 months instead of 28 months.
+Students with Polytechnic Diplomas will gain entry to Year 2 of the programme, and they can complete the programme in 16 months instead of 28 months.

-The Bachelor of Science in Cyber Forensics and Information Security and Web Communication (Double Major) accepts a wide range of qualifications.
+The Bachelor of Science in Cyber Security and Forensics and Web Communication (Double Major) accepts a wide range of qualifications.